List of AMD chipsets: TR4 chipsets

 Supports both 1st and 2nd generation AMD Ryzen Threadripper processors.

 sTRX4 chipsets

 Supports 3rd generation AMD Ryzen Threadripper (3960X to 3990X) processors.

 Although the X399, TRX40 and WRX80 motherboards' CPU sockets use the same number of pins, the sockets are incompatible with each other due to ID pins and no-connects of some pins.
-Twelve TRX40 motherboards were released at launch in Novemober 2019.
+Twelve TRX40 motherboards were released at launch in November 2019.
 The TRX40 chipset does not support the HD Audio interface on its own, so motherboard vendors must include a USB audio device or a PCIe audio device on TRX40 motherboards to integrate audio codecs.

 sWRX8 chipsets

 Supports 3rd (3900WX) and 4th generation (5900WX) AMD Ryzen Threadripper Pro processors.

 Although the X399, TRX40 and WRX80 motherboards' CPU sockets use the same number of pins, the sockets are incompatible with each other due to ID pins and no-connects of some pins.
 Three WRX80 motherboards were released at launch in March 2021.
 The WRX80 chipset does not support the HD Audio interface on its own, so motherboard vendors must include a USB audio device or a PCIe audio device on WRX80 motherboards to integrate audio codecs.